desertbit/glue/README.md

 c.send("Hello World");
 ```

+### Broadcasting Messages

+With Glue it is easy to broadcast messages to multiple clients.
+The Glue Server keeps track of all active connected client sessions.
+You can make use of the server **Sockets**, **GetSocket** or **OnNewSocket** methods to implement broadcasting.

 ## Example
 This socket library is very straightforward to use.
 Check the [sample directory](sample) for more examples.